maciejziemichod/ts-express-starter/notes.md

 ## TODOs:

+eslint
 env files
+app.ts vs server.ts or both?
+where to put interfaces
+public directory for statik assets? schedulers folder for CRONs and that kind of stuff?
+"@controllers" imports
+hot reloading
 samples
-eslint
-app.ts vs server.ts
-where to put interfaces
-public directory for statik assets? schedulers folder for CRONs and that kind of stuff? hot reloading
-@controllers imports
-readme
+update readme

-## Test projects:

--   websockets